As you continue to discover more about WordPress, you may occasionally come across the term blogroll.

 (Deleting your links)

-To delete a number of links at once, either click on the check boxes next to individual links that you want to remove, or select all links by clicking on the check box next to the ‘Name’ column header …
+To delete a number of links at once, either click on the check box next to each item that you want to be removed, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …

 (Deleting multiple links)

-Select Delete from the ‘Bulk Actions’ pulldown menu, and click Apply to remove all selected links …
+Choose Delete from the ‘Bulk Actions’ drop menu, and click Apply to delete your selected links …

 Plugin Usage

-To access and configure your Link widgets, go to the WP navigation menu and choose Appearance > Widgets …
+To access and configure your Link widgets, choose Appearance > Widgets in the admin menu …

-This brings up the ‘Widgets’ page in your browser.
+The ‘Widgets’ page will load in your web browser.

 You will see that a ‘Links’ widget has been added to the Available Widgets section …